 The Apple Watch Series 3 is really only intended for those who want an Apple Watch at the lowest possible price, but it will certainly be the least future-proof model.
 Given that the Apple Watch Series 3 is a much older model, if you can afford an Apple Watch Series 6 or Apple Watch SE, you should definitely prefer those newer options.

 The Apple Watch Series 6 is very much an improvement over the previous Series 5 model, offering new features such as blood oxygen monitoring, the S6 and U1 chips, and an always-on altimeter.
-With its always-on display, advanced health monitoring features, and range of colors and finishes, the Apple Watch Series 6 will be the model of choice for those that want the most out of their wearable.
+With its always-on display, advanced health monitoring features, and range of colors and finishes, the Apple Watch Series 6 will be the model of choice for those that more out of their wearable.
 If you are particularly interested in health tracking, or simply like a particular casing and color combination, the Apple Watch Series 6 will be the best model for you.

 Alternately, if you are on a budget and are not particularly attracted to the additional features of the Series 6, the Apple Watch SE is a very compelling option.
-The Apple Watch SE will be the go-to model for many Apple Watch customers, particularly those that are new to the device.
+The Apple Watch SE is the go-to model for many Apple Watch customers, particularly those that are new to the device.

 The Apple Watch SE will likely be the most popular model of the two, so for most potential customers, this will be the default choice.
 As it shares so many features with the Apple Watch Series 6, you should only choose the more expensive model if you value additional features such as the always-on display or advanced health monitoring and can justify the added cost.